manetu/temporal-clojure-sdk/doc/workflows.md

     (p/then (fn [x] ...)))
 ```

-Thus ensuring that the origination rules are met regardless of the outcome of the conditional.
+Doing so ensures that the origination rules are met regardless of the outcome of the conditional.

 ### Await

 You may use [await](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.core#await) to efficiently park the Workflow until a provided predicate evaluates to true.
-The predicate is evaluated at each major state transition of the Workflow.
+The Temporal platform will re-evaluate the predicate at each major state transition of the Workflow.

 ### Temporal Signals